 The $1.25 million provides one year of funding to the six research areas:

-$100,000 for pediatric cardiac regenerative medicine, led by Bradley B. Keller, M.D., for research focusing on identifying the biomechanical origins of congenital heart disease and the development of implantable engineered cardiac tissues for repair and restoration using patient-derived human pluripotent stem cells.
+$100,000 for pediatric cardiac regenerative medicine for research focusing on identifying the biomechanical origins of congenital heart disease and the development of implantable engineered cardiac tissues for repair and restoration using patient-derived human pluripotent stem cells.
 The goal of these studies is to repair and regenerate damaged heart muscle as an alternative to cardiac transplantation.

 $100,000 for the pediatric surgery research lab, led by Mary E. Fallat, M.D., to support research in surgical techniques and outcomes, trauma practices and necrotizing enterocolitis, a disease that affects mostly the intestine of premature infants where the wall of the intestine is invaded by bacteria that cause local infection and inflammation that can ultimately destroy the bowel wall.
 Research in this area directly impacts the care children and neonates receive when they need surgical services.